3KUdelta/heltec_wifi_kit_32_BME680/README.md

 Example, how to read data from a BME680 (here: GY-BME680 5V/3.3V) and display the values on a HELTEC WIFI Kit 32 display

-CREDITS:
-Basic solution provided by itofficeeu https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series/issues/62 because Pin21 and Pin22 do not work for this purpose.

 Adafruit´s library:
   This is a library for the BME280 humidity, temperature & pressure sensor Designed specifically to work with the Adafruit BME280 Breakout